-EXAM DATES: August 2022 - May 2023 The Injections Skill Examination (ISE[®]) is composed of one clinical skill, demonstrated within a 15-minute time period.
-The clinical skill to be assessed is the same for all ISE test sessions and utilizes the same scoring criteria.
+The Injections Skill Examination (ISE®) is composed of one clinical skill, demonstrated within a 15-minute time period.

 ISE will be audio and video recorded for review during the scoring process by a remote examiner.

 The following are the required procedures to be completed within the skill: